akansh-24/Dynamic-Order-Engine/README.md

-#Dynamic Order Engine
-Overview:
+**### Dynamic Order Engine**

-Imagine an e-commerce platform where users place orders for products.
+Overview:Imagine an e-commerce platform where users place orders for products.
 These orders are processed in real-time, and various services are invoked to handle different aspects of the order lifecycle.

 ## Components